JNRowe/vim-configs/vimrc.rst

     endif
     " vint: +ProhibitSetNoCompatible

-Warn users with pre-v8 |vim| that problems will occur, but note that pull requests which aren’t too invasive are most welcome.
+Warn users with |vim| versions lower than v8.2 that problems will occur, but note that pull requests which aren’t too invasive are most welcome.

 ::

-    if v:version < 800
+    if v:version < 802
         let v:warningmsg = 'Vim version 8 or higher is required' echohl WarningMsg
         echomsg v:warningmsg